 Use Case: Data Migration

-One of the most powerful applications for semantic KGs is data migration: Populating a data lake, consolidating mortgage systems or on-boarding new data feeds are all examples of this capability.
+One of the most powerful applications for semantic Knowledge Graphs is data migration: Populating a data lake, consolidating mortgage systems or on-boarding new data feeds are all examples of this capability.

-Using a KG creates a hub and spoke model that dramatically reduces mapping effort.
+Using a Knowledge Graph creates a hub and spoke model that dramatically reduces mapping effort.
 In addition, ETL code-generation eliminates the need for coders, creates self-documenting ETL and reduces maintenance costs by an order of magnitude.

 For example, for a Data Feed On-Boarding use case, we documented the following business case: